NZ Herald

 Share this article

-The US Supreme Court ruled that Donald Trump exceeded his authority in imposing a swath of tariffs that upended global trade, blocking a key tool the President has wielded to impose his economic agenda.
+The US Supreme Court has ruled President Donald Trump exceeded his authority in imposing a raft of tariffs that upended global trade.
 Photo / AFP

-The US Supreme Court ruled that Donald Trump exceeded his authority in imposing a swath of tariffs that upended global trade, blocking a key tool the President has wielded to impose his economic agenda.
+The US Supreme Court has ruled President Donald Trump exceeded his authority in imposing a raft of tariffs that upended global trade.
 Photo / AFP

 The US Supreme Court has ruled Donald Trump’s sweeping global tariffs illegal – a stunning rebuke of the President’s signature economic policy that upended international trade.

-The conservative-majority high court ruled six-three in the judgment, saying that a 1977 law known as the International Emergency Economic Powers Act (IEEPA) Trump has relied on “does not authorise the President to impose tariffs”.
+The conservative-majority high court ruled 6-3 in the judgment, saying a 1977 law known as the International Emergency Economic Powers Act (IEEPA) that Trump has relied on “does not authorise the President to impose tariffs”.

 Still, this marks Trump’s biggest defeat at the Supreme Court since returning to the White House last year.